Sv443-Network/SvCoreLib/docs.md

 > ### SeededRandomNumbers object
 > ```ts
 > {
->     numbers: number[],   // an array of numbers
+>     numbers: number[],   // the generated numbers as an array of numbers
->     stringified: string, // a string containing the numbers
+>     stringified: string, // the generated numbers as a string
->     integer: number,     // the generated numbers as an integer / number
+>     integer: number,     // the generated numbers as a single integer / number
 >     seed: number         // the seed that was used to generate the numbers
 > }
 > ```